OwenK2/Ardunio-Morse-Code-Translator/README.md

 # Ardunio-Morse-Code-Translator
 Tap the button to enter morse code and the translation will be displayed on the LCD.
+The other button is used as a "space" key to seperate words.

 Also keep in mind I was playing with the LCD so I added a smile and a heart character which I made a morse code for ("......" and ".....-" respectively).
 These can be ignored but my whole code design was changed to accomadate these special chars.